thawn/jdlbot/README.md

 jDlBot is an RSS feed and web scraper that finds and sends links to [jDownloader](http://www.jdownloader.org).

+## Not maintained any longer

+I switched to using [flexget](https://www.flexget.com/) together with jdownloaders folderwatch extension.
+In principle, this setup works very similar to jdlbot except that you [configure it vie a yml config file](https://github.com/crack00r/Flexget-Config) instead of a web interface.
+Flexget is also working on a web interface (which I am not using myself).
+Therefore, I am unfortunatley not maintaining jdlbot any longer.

 ## Installation

 ### Mac & Windows